rtink-git/Alga.wwwcore/README.md

     // Useful for static sites or APIs that only receive small payloads (like query parameters, not file uploads). serverOptions.Limits.MaxRequestBodySize = 32 * 1024; // 32 KB

+    // Limit the maximum size of the response buffer.
+    // Useful for controlling the memory usage and ensuring responses are not too large for quick delivery. serverOptions.Limits.MaxResponseBufferSize = 1024 * 1024 * 3; // 3 MB

     // Reduce the TCP keep-alive timeout.
     // This limits how long idle connections stay open, freeing up resources.
     // A short timeout like 5 seconds is ideal for static websites, SPAs, or CDN-like behavior.